fromothers/www.maxhallinan.com/posts/_drafts/2018-01-10-state-machines.md

 `Loading (Maybe String) (Maybe String, Maybe a) (Maybe b)` to associate both the error and the loading state with an item in the collection.

-We could continue to cram more information into the `RemoteData` type.
+We could continue to cram more information into the `RemoteData` type but I don't recommend it.
-Instead of using `Maybe a` for errors, we could use `Dict String (Maybe a)` for a collection of errors, keyed by item id.
-And so on.
-But I don't recommend it.
 This path leads directly back to implicit states.
 Any code that consumes a value of the `RemoteData` type will explode with the nested case statements required to derive the current state.